 Eating Better collects queries via the contact form on the Eating Better website.
 These queries require you to provide a name and an email address we can reply to.
-In accordance with our legitimate interest, we need process this personal data to reply to queries from individuals who contact us.
-The queries are forwarded to email@example.com and replied to and/or deleted, no personal data is stored.
+In accordance with our legitimate interest, we may need to process this personal data to reply to queries from individuals who contact us.
+The queries are forwarded to email@example.com and replied to and/or deleted; no personal data is stored.

 Visitors to our website

 When someone visits www.eating-better.org we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns in order to enable us to learn more about how our site is used and to help us improve the site.
 We process technical information about your use of the website in accordance with our legitimate interest to ensure that content is presented in the most effective manner.